gcubed.constants

 The state vector lead (stl variable types in SYM) variable prefixes.

-The units of GDP that indicate that the variable values are divided by local nominal GDP, expressed in USD.
-These units are of interest because we can multiply by ratio of local GDP to US GDP to convert the variable so that it is instead divided by US GDP.
+These units are of interest because we can multiply by ratio of local GDP to reference country GDP to convert the variable so that it is instead divided by reference country GDP.